The p5.js Reference Pages Are Bad

 redraw();

-With the mini code editors on the q5 Learn pages, users can hover over a function to see its documentation (big thanks to @Tezumie).
+With the mini code editors on the q5 Learn pages, users can hover over a function view inline documentation (big thanks to @Tezumie).
 What value then would comments like “Turn off the draw loop.” and “Draw a circle.” provide?
 Each example doesn’t need to be a stand-alone demo.

-If you’d indulge me, subject yourself to all these p5.js reference pages on core functions:
+If you’d indulge me, subject yourself to all these pages on core functions:

 Redundancy to this extent makes it harder to gain pertinent information.
 Who wants to read through all this?
-Do the p5.js Contributor Guidelines include a minimum word count requirement for these pages?
 I’m not just cherrypicking either.

-Complaining to The Processing Foundation staff (they already loathe me for that) and begging for a complete rewrite of the documentation was not going to pan out.
-It took five months just for one of my PRs to be included in a release of p5.js!
+Begging for a complete rewrite of the documentation was not going to pan out.
+It took five months just for one of my simple PRs to be included in a release of p5.js!

 But as Captain Jack Sparrow said, “It’ll all have to be redone.
-All of it!
-I have no sympathy for any of you feculent maggots and no more patience to pretend otherwise.
-Gentlemen, I wash my hands of this weirdness.”
+All of it!”

 Mark Twain once wrote, “Sorry I didn’t have time to write a short letter”.
 Writing is an art!
 Concise writing takes a lot of effort and planning.